barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 # DMR Monday evening Net

-A Digital net is run on each Monday night at 7:00PM onwards to 8pm.
+A Digital net is run on VK-DMR each Monday night at 7:00PM onwards to 8pm.

-Using a local repeater the talk group is TG "5"
+Using your Hopspot or your local repeater the talk group is TG "5"

 # HF Monday evening Net

 An HF net is run on each Monday night at 8:00PM onwards.

-New Frequency is **3.640MHz** and the modulation mode is LSB or SSB
+New Frequency is **3.630MHz** and the modulation mode is LSB or SSB

 This net is run by members who will use VK4RMC 70cm repeater as a secondary communication Channel to set everyone up